-Mock-up rooms are a template for your Construction project team to make trial and error adjustments.
+Mock-up rooms are a template for your construction project team to make trial-and-error adjustments.
 This allows for adjustments to be experimented on a single room rather than on all the rooms.
 All details are planned precisely in mock up rooms before duplicating the style and amenities throughout the property.

-A two-step approach is recommended when working with mock up rooms – Rough mock up room and finished mock up room.
+A two-step approach is recommended when working with mock up rooms – A rough mock up room and a finished mock up room.
 Analyzing and inspecting design during both these stages can significantly help to minimize risk and save time.
 On the other hand, it will waste time and money to go through the project without a mock up room and work backwards in case a problem arises.
 The two different types of stages in creating mock rooms are discussed below.

 ROUGH MOCK UP ROOMS

 In rough mock up rooms, the structural framework is exposed making it easier for the project team to decide about key aspects such as electrical outlet location/elevation, plumbing, ceiling lights, and built-in furniture.
 To have a better visualization of the furniture, 3-D modeling is utilized.
 Models can be built using wooden sticks of bed stands, chairs, desks, nightstands, and other furniture pieces.
 This can be used to determine whether the finished floor or furniture placement creates any issues.
 The construction team also needs to decide whether any additional backing is required for televisions, mirrors, or artwork.
 It is especially important when building in balance and support systems for disabled guests.
 The Americans with Disabilities Act (ADA) regulates requirements for disabled guests.
 Grab bars are to be installed with the toilet, tub, and shower.
 Rough mock-up room design lays the foundation for successful and functional hotel rooms.